Mitigating the Curse of Detail: Scaling Arguments for Feature Learning and Sample Complexity: Introduction

 An alternative approach focuses on scaling properties of neural networks, which appear more robust.
 Two well-established examples are empirically predicting network performance by extrapolating learning curves using power laws \cite{kaplan2020scaling,hestness2017deeplearningscalingpredictable}, and providing theory-inspired suggestions for hyperparameter transfer techniques \cite{yang2022tensorprogramsvtuning,bordelon2023depthwise}.
 Indeed, it is often the case \cite{cardy1996scaling} that predicting scaling exponents is easier than predicting exact or approximate behaviors.
 As a simple toy model of this, consider the integral $\int_{-\infty}^{\infty} dx g(x/P)$.
 While $g(\cdot)$ needs to be fine-tuned for exact computations, a change of variable reveals a robust linear scaling with $P$ for any $g(\cdot)$.

-This work focuses on scaling properties of feature learning.
-Feature learning, or, more generally, interpretability, have been studied extensively both from the practical and theoretical side.
+This work focuses on scaling properties of feature learning (FL).
+This phenomenon, and, more generally, interpretability, has been studied extensively both from the practical and theoretical sides.
 On the practical side, mechanistic interpretability \cite{bereska2024mechanisticinterpretabilityaisafety} has provided us with statistical explanations for why some predictions are made and the underlying decision mechanisms.
-On the theory side, kernel-based approaches \cite{aitchison2019bigger,LiSompolinsky2021,aitchison2021deep,Seroussi2023,ariosto2022statistical,bordelon2022self,rubin_grokking_2024,rubin_kernels_2025,ringel_applications_2025} and Saad and Solla type approaches \cite{Saad1995,Bruno2023,bietti2022learning} (and their Bayesian counterparts \cite{cui2025highdimensionallearningnarrowneural}) allow us to solve simple non-linear teacher-student networks in the rich regime.
-However, our ability to capture more elaborate and compositional feature learning effects, such as those involving depth and emergence, is hampered by said analytical difficulties.
+On the theory side, kernel approaches \cite{bordelon2022self, aitchison2021deep} Saad and Solla type approaches \cite{Saad1995,Bruno2023,bietti2022learning} (and their Bayesian counterparts \cite{cui2025highdimensionallearningnarrowneural}) allow us to solve simple non-linear teacher-student networks in the rich regime.

-In this work, we introduce a novel framework addressing the challenging task of making first-principles predictions on sample complexity and feature learning effects in networks trained to equilibrium The undeniable success of various deep learning models across diverse domains underscores the importance of theoretically predicting the conditions under which these models exhibit failure modes.
-Accordingly, a main focus of this work is lower-bounding sample complexity.
-Specifically, we aim to determine the scaling behavior of $P_{*}$, the threshold sample size at which learning becomes possible, as a function of input dimension, layer width, regularization, and parametrization choices (e.g., mean-field versus standard scaling).